masterkey-07/Obsidian-Knowlodge/Computer Science/Theories/Computation Theory/Formal Languages Automata.md

 ### All Automata has one State
 ### Formal Languages : Solve Problems
 ### Automata Languages : Reference Formal Languages to Solve Problems
+### "Formal" means that it is mathmatical represented

 # Classes
 - ## [[Regular Languages]]